OnofriAndreaPG/aomisc/README.md

 Overview
 --------

-This package contains several miscellaneous utilities to perform statistical analyses of agricultural data.
-The package is also used to support to the blog [The broken bridge between biologists and statisticians](https://www.statforbiology.com).
+This package has been superseded by the new package ‘statforbiology’, that is available on CRAN and contains several miscellaneous utilities to perform statistical analyses of agricultural data.
+At the moment, ‘aomisc’ only contains a few functions in the development stage, that will be finally moved to ‘statforbiology’ as soon as they are ready for publication

 Installation
 ------------